amarpan/how-to-write-a-README/README.md

   <u>Requirements:</u>
   1. App name
-  2. What problem it solves and how
+  2. What problem the app solves and how
   3. How to win (if app is a game)

   | Description | Screenshot |